Gabrielonee/SentimentAnalsysi/README.md

-# Sentiment & Network Analysis — AC Milan (RedBird era)
+# Sentiment & Network Analysis

 Sentiment and network analysis of AC Milan's executives during the RedBird Capital ownership era (August 2022 – present).
 Data comes from the r/ACMilan